bouzidanas/react-list-player/README.md

 ## Installation

-This package has been publish to npm under the name `react-list-player`.
+This package has been [published to npm](https://www.npmjs.com/package/react-list-player) under the name `react-list-player`.

 You can install it using the following command: